functional-web-app/fwa.dev/src/views/md/goals.md

 </details>
 <details>
   <summary>Familiarity</summary>
   <p>This is a different way to approach building dynamic web apps.
 Functional Web Apps eschew traditional architectural metaphors but most notably the concept of a 'server' and 'database server'.
 This will feel a little weird.
 But only because having a server is familiar not because it is a necessary abstraction for modelling unique business logic.
-Traditional database systems cannot cope with the autoscaling nature of cloud functions which leads to issues managing connections.
+Traditional database systems cannot cope with the auto-scaling nature of cloud functions which leads to stability issues managing connections.
 Managed database scale up to meet demand without these challenges.</p>
 </details>
 <details>
   <summary>Coldstart</summary>